Definition: Brand strategy

-A branding strategy (a.k.a. brand development strategy) is the long-term plan to achieve a series of long-term goals that ultimately result in the identification and preference of your brand by consumers.
-A successful branding strategy encompasses the brand's mission, its promises to its customers, and how these are communicated.
+A brand strategy (a.k.a. brand development strategy) is the long-term plan to achieve a series of long-term goals that ultimately result in the identification and preference of your brand by consumers.
+A successful brand strategy encompasses the brand's mission, its promises to its customers, and how these are communicated.

-Often misconceived, a branding strategy is not the sum of your logo, color palette, or website; though these creative elements are integral to a successful branding strategy.
-A branding strategy revolves around all the intangible elements that over time drive brand awareness, brand equity, and brand sentiment.
+Often misconceived, a brand strategy is not the sum of your logo, color palette, or website; though these creative elements are integral to a successful brand strategy.
+A brand strategy revolves around all the intangible elements that over time drive brand awareness, brand equity, and brand sentiment.

 Drafting a successful brand development strategy begins by asking yourself the right questions.
 Find them in our handy Brand growth workbook.